Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 - the aggregated project cannot be another Program.
 - the user who wants to aggregate a project must be Project Administrator of it.
-- the aggregated project doesnt have Agile Dashboard usage.
-It's actually possible to aggregate but it won't do anything useful.
+- the aggregated project doesn't have Agile Dashboard usage.
+It's actually possible to aggregate it but it won't do anything useful.

 A Program project cannot activate the "Scrum" part of Agile Dashboard.
 Similarly, a project that is using Scrum cannot activate Program service.